Masusder/UEParser/README.md

 Before using UEParser, you must configure some essential settings, with the most important ones being:
 - **Current Version** - Version you see during start-up of the game, it always should be that exact version!
 - **Comparison Version** - If you've previously initialized the app with a specific game build, this option will be available.
 It's crucial to configure this setting if it's accessible, as it allows the app to compare changes between builds.
-Without it, the app will process all assets, which might be unnecessary.
+Without it, you won't be able to use some of the extractors.
 - **Branch** - Current branch of the game (**Live**, **PTB**, QA, Dev, UAT or Stage).
 - **Path to Game Directory** - The root directory where Dead by Daylight is installed.
 - **Mappings** - Mappings should be downloaded dynamically (during build initialization), but in case that fails you need to provide them manually.
 They are essential for parsing to work.